drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### *begs the question* vs. *raises the question*
 Begging the question is a logical fallacy of circular argument, e.g., "God created the world because the Bible says so."
 Using "beg the question" to mean "raise the question" is certain to annoy traditionalists (on this, I am a traditionalist) because they see it as imprecise.
 #### *being that*
-Never write "being that" to mean "because."
-Just write "because."
+Never write *being that* to mean *because.* Just write *because.*
 #### Britishisms
-Avoid Britishisms (e.g., colour, humour, whilst, spelt, spot-on) in American contexts.
+Avoid Britishisms (e.g., *colour, humour, whilst, centre, spilt*) in American contexts.
 #### buried verb
-A “buried” verb is a noun that is really a verb or adjective in disguise, often with a –tion, -sion, -ment, -ence, -ance, or –ity ending added to the verb (e.g., realization instead of realize).
+A “buried” verb is a noun that is really a verb or adjective in disguise, often with a *–tion, -sion, -ment, -ence, -ance*, or *–ity* ending added (e.g., *realization* instead of *realize*).
 Vigorous, clear writing favors simple “unburied” prose.
 See [this column](http://www.latimes.com/tn-gnp-0612-casagrande-story.html) for more advice.

 # C